smartemission/smartemission/docs/platform/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data can be pulled from a remote SOS.
 For the SE platform this is used to pull in reference data
-from RIVM for ANN Calibration.
+from RIVM for the ANN Calibration learning process.
 See also the :ref:`calibration` chapter.

 Outbound APIs
 -------------